maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 ## Setting up a Vue.js application without webpack

-We're going to use **ES6 modules** to build our application, which, since May 9th, are supported in all major browsers.
+We use **ES6 modules** to build our application, which, since May 9th, are supported in all major browsers.
 If you haven't had the time yet to catch up on this new technology, I recommend you to [read the relevant MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 ### Setting up a web server

-To enhance security, ES6 modules are subject to [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) which means we have to run a local server in order to being able to run JavaScript applications using this technology.
-Unfortunately, that means we have to install a npm dependency – but that'll be the only one, I promise.
+To enhance security, ES6 modules are subject to [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which means we have to run a local server to be able to run JavaScript applications using this technology.
+Unfortunately, that means we have to install an npm dependency – but that'll be the only one, I promise.

 ```bash
 npm install --save-dev browser-sync